Sandiacre: Transport

-The nearest National Rail station is now at Long Eaton, which is sited on the Midland Main Line.
-It is served by East Midlands Railway's inter-city services between Sheffield and London St Pancras, via Chesterfield, Derby and Leicester; they also provide services between Newark Castle, Derby and Crewe, and between Nottingham and Matlock.

-CrossCountry provide services between Nottingham, Birmingham and Cardiff.

 Bus services in Sandiacre are provided primarily by Trent Barton and CT4N.
-Routes connect Sandiacre with Nottingham, Beeston, Stapleford, Long Eaton, Derby, East Midlands Airport and Ilkeston.
+Routes connect the town with Nottingham, Beeston, Stapleford, Long Eaton, Derby, East Midlands Airport and Ilkeston.

 Junction 25 of the M1 motorway lies in Sandiacre, where it crosses the A52 Brian Clough Way.

+Economy

+The Post House, Sandiacre, motel was built in 1968 on Bostocks Lane, by Trust House Hotels, costing £500,000, with 103 bedrooms, which opened on November 18 1968.
+It was built by Laing over 12 months.
+It was officially opened by Geoffrey Crowther, Baron Crowther on 3 December 1968.
+It became the Holiday Inn Derby - Nottingham around 2000/01.

+The £750,000 Novotel, owned by a French company, opened on Saturday 15 February 1975 with 114 rooms, in four acres.
+It had an outdoor swimming pool, and seated 120 in the restaurant.
+It had some French staff, and a French manager, Pierre de Maurier, who had lived in England for 16 years.
+The hotel was geographically a few feet inside the Long Eaton boundary.
+It was the second Novotel in the UK, with the first in Coventry in May 1974.
+Novotel International was France's third-largest hotel group, now owned by Accor.

 Schools

-The schools in Sandiacre are Ladycross Infants School, Cloudside Academy junior school and Friesland School – a secondary school with sixth form.
+Primary schools in Sandiacre are Ladycross Infants School and Cloudside Academy junior school; Friesland School is a secondary school with sixth form.

 Sport

-Football

-Sandiacre Town F.C. (established in 1978) play at St. Giles' Park.
+Sandiacre Town F.C., established in 1978, play at St. Giles' Park.
 The first team compete in the Nottinghamshire Senior League Premier Division.

-Cricket

-Sandiacre Town Cricket Club (established in 1877) play at the ground on Longmoor Lane.
-Sandiacre Town CC compete in the Derbyshire County Cricket League; the top level for recreational club cricket in Derbyshire, England, and is a designated ECB Premier League.
-Since the League was founded in 1999, Sandiacre have won 6 Championship league titles: 2002, 2004, 2012, 2015, 2017 and 2021.
-They have also been the winners of the ECB National Club Cricket Championship in 2003 and 2014.
+Sandiacre Town Cricket Club, established in 1877, play at the ground on Longmoor Lane.
+It competes in the Derbyshire County Cricket League, the top level for recreational club cricket in Derbyshire, and is a designated ECB Premier League.
+Since the League was founded in 1999, Sandiacre has won six Championship league titles: 2002, 2004, 2012, 2015, 2017 and 2021. it has also won the ECB National Club Cricket Championship in 2003 and 2014.